Lightbox JewelryUSD 800

-So if you are looking for an upgrade to Pandora Jewelry (who is yet to launch their Brilliance collection in the US) and want beautiful, high-quality, but also budget-friendly diamonds instead of Moissanite or Zirconia, then Lightbox is a great option, and our rating of Lightbox Jewelry would be higher.
+So if you are looking for an upgrade to Pandora Jewelry (which has just launched its Brilliance collection in the US) and want beautiful, high-quality, but also budget-friendly diamonds instead of Moissanite or Zirconia, then Lightbox is a great option, and our rating of Lightbox Jewelry would be higher.

 On the other hand, if you are serious about your diamond purchase and want to buy the perfect diamond for the best price, then Lightbox Jewelry is probably not for you.
-This is why our final verdict and rating in our Lightbox Jewelry review in 2022 ends at a woeful 2.8 out of 5 stars.
+This is why our final verdict and rating in our Lightbox Jewelry review in 2023 ends at a woeful 2.9 out of 5 stars

-You can read more about all lab-grown diamond jewelers in our lab-grown diamond jeweler reviews section.
+You can read more about all the lab-grown diamond jewelers in our lab-grown diamond jeweler reviews section.

 Is Lightbox Jewelry Legit

 Lightbox Jewelry is owned by one of the world’s largest mined diamond producers and jewelers, De Beers.
 So Lightbox Jewelry is a legit business.
-However, as we have found in our review of Light Jewelry, their customer service is lacking and they don’t offer independent diamond inspection and certificates, so you can’s be sure what you are buying (unless you trust Lightbox Jewelry to grade their own homework).
+However, as we have found in our review of Light Jewelry, their customer service is lacking, and they don’t offer independent diamond inspection and certificates, so you can’t be sure what you are buying (unless you trust Lightbox Jewelry to grade its own homework).